luiscastilho/dungeoneering/docs/README.md

 ## Latest Version

-The latest version along with release notes can always be found on the project's [releases](https://github.com/luiscastilho/dungeoneering/releases) page.
+The latest stable version along with release notes can be found on the project's [releases](https://github.com/luiscastilho/dungeoneering/releases) page.

 ## Installation